jgollhardt/frstack/README.md

 ## Staging files

 For Vagrant installs, the "staging/" directory is mounted on the guest.
+Ansible assumes it has access to all of the binaries local to the guest being installed.
+If you are on an environment such as AWS or GCE, you will need some process to download the binaries.
+See vagrant/getnightly.sh for an example.

+   The binary product files are expected to be generic (openam.zip, not OpenAM-13.0) -but you can include a RELEASE file that lists the specific installed versions.

 ## The 'fr' ForgeRock user